 Need to set up a WordPress custom language for your site?

 While WordPress offers built-in support for a large number of languages, it’s not comprehensive and there are some languages that have slipped through the cracks.
-Unfortunately, if your language isn’t on WordPress’ list, there’s no easy way to add it in the core WordPress software.
+Unfortunately, if your language isn’t on WordPress’ list, there’s no easy way to add it to the core WordPress software.

 However, there are still ways to add a custom language to WordPress, which is the topic of this post.